MikhailOk-creator/MigrationDB/README.md

 * ```docker-compose-local.yaml``` - to run the application using Dockerfile's and other files that are uploaded to disk.
 The exception is the database, the image for it is also taken from Docker Hub.

 **Attention!**
-At the moment, uploading images to the Docker Hub is a problem.
-Therefore, the developer recommends using ```docker-compose-local.yaml``` file to run the current version of the application.
+At the moment, uploading images to the Docker Hub may be a problem.
+Therefore, you can avoid this problem by running using docker-compose-local.yaml file to run the current version of the application.
+At the moment, images in Docker Hub are relevant.